RoberAgro/primer_open_cascade/docs/open_cascade_installation.md

-## 2. Installing the required third party
+## 2. Installing the required third party libraries

 In order to compile OpenCascade we need to install three external libraries, namely: `Tcl`, `Tk`, and `FreeType2`.
 The rest of this section explains how to install these libraries in a step by step manner.